ggraham/MACS/docs/callpeak.md

 set, the DEFAULT `max-gap` for merging nearby stronger peaks will be the same as narrow peak calling, and 4 times of the `max-gap` will be used to merge nearby weaker (broad) peaks.
-You can also use `--cutoff-analysis` option with the default setting, and check the column `avelpeak` under different cutoff values to decide a reasonable `min-length` value.
+You can also use [`--cutoff-analysis`](./cutoff-analysis.md) option with the default setting, and check the column `avelpeak` under different cutoff values to decide a reasonable `min-length` value.

 ### `--nolambda`

-With this flag on, MACS will use the background lambda as local lambda.
-This means MACS will not consider the local bias at peak candidate regions.
+With this flag on, MACS will use the whole genome background as local lambda.
+This means MACS will not consider the local (1kbps, 10kbps) bias at peak candidate regions.
+This option is recommended while processing assay with no matching control, for example, ATAC-seq.

-### `--slocal`, `--llocal`
+### `--slocal SMALLLOCAL` and `--llocal LARGELOCAL`

 These two parameters control which two levels of regions will be checked around the peak regions to calculate the maximum lambda as